How to neurologically stimulate puppies

 By holding the puppy with both hands, the head is inverted and pointed toward the ground.

-Place your puppy in a feet-down position on a damp towel that has been chilled in a refrigerator for five minutes.
+Wet a towel and put it in the refrigerator for five minutes.
+Place your puppy in a feet-down position on a damp towel.
 Don’t stop your puppy from moving.

 There are many benefits of neurological stimulation in puppies.
-The benefits are listed below.
+As a result of this stimulation:

 - Stronger heartbeats